convexset/meteor-three-way/README.md

  - `isNonEmptyArray`: returns the described true/false value
  - `toUpperCase`: transforms the value to a string (`undefined` to `''`) and returns it in upper case
  - `toLowerCase`: transforms the value to a string (`undefined` to `''`) and returns it in lower case

-#### Extra Pre-Processors

-Extra processors may be accessed via the `ThreeWay.processors` namespace. (e.g.: `ThreeWay.processors.updateSemanticUIDropdown` or `ThreeWay.processors.undefinedToEmptyStringFilter`)

  - `updateSemanticUIDropdown`: does the necessary calls that enable the use of [Semantic UI dropdowns](http://semantic-ui.com/modules/dropdown.html)
  - `undefinedToEmptyStringFilter`: maps `undefined`'s to empty strings and passes other values

 #### Extra Pre-Processor Generators

 Similar to the above, but these are generators for pre-processor take one or more parameters and return a pre-processor.
+They may be accessed via the `ThreeWay.preProcessorGenerators` namespace (e.g.: `ThreeWay.preProcessorGenerators.undefinedFilterGenerator`).

 - `undefinedFilterGenerator(defaultValue)`: a function that returns a function that maps `undefined`'s to `defaultValue` and passes other values
+- `makeMap(map, defaultValue)`: a function that maps `k` to `map[k]` (and returns `defaultValue` if `map` does not have property `k`)

 #### Extra Transformations